One of the most important question when running a business is: Which metrics should I track?

 The tool we have used is Microsoft Power BI to pull, model and visualize raw data.

-Tons of questions on how can we copy data from Facebook Ads or HubSpot or Google Analytics to Power BI.
+Tons of questions on how can we copy data from Facebook Ads or HubSpot or Google Analytics or any other SaaS platform or APIs to Power BI.

 There are a couple of reasons why you want to analyze data from multiple sources with Power BI.